Skip to content

 search Search text (matches against detection category and hostname across linked detections)

-sensor_id Filter to cases with detections from this sensor ID
+sid Filter to cases with detections from this SID

 tag Filter by tags (comma-separated, AND logic: all specified tags must be present)